9M2PJU/VK-Port-A-Log/README.md

 ## Installation

-To install VK port-a-log, download the APK file from the link below and follow the standard procedure to install an APK on your Android device.
+To install VK port-a-log, download the APK file and follow the standard procedure to install an APK on your Android device.

 ## Important Note